 Edinburgh Castle is one of the world’s most beloved and well-known landmarks.
-Towering over the city, it has served as a royal residence, a fortress, a prison and a military garrison and in normal times is one of Scotland’s most popular visitor attractions.
+Towering over the city, it has served as a royal residence, a fortress, a prison and a military garrison and is one of Scotland’s most popular visitor attractions.
 This castle has featured prominently throughout Scottish history and has the ‘honour’ of being the most besieged place in Britain.
 It’s where James VI of Scotland (I of England) was born and it even featured in the Napoleonic and World Wars and still serves as a military garrison today.
-A brand-new 3D model from Historic Environment Scotland is a great way to appreciate its scale and splendour.
+This 3D model from Historic Environment Scotland is a great way to appreciate its scale and splendour.

 In bygone times, conflicts along the Scottish-English border were common, be they military in nature or Borders Reivers raiding cattle and horses.
 As a result, a number of defensive ‘Peel’ watch and signal towers were built, to guard against raiders and invaders.
 With walls over 2.5 metres thick, Smailholm Tower is one such tower and was built in the 15th century.
 The tower’s splendid and isolated position on Lady Hill provides remarkable views over the Scottish Borders and Northumberland in England, giving its occupants plenty of time to see trouble coming from some way off!

 Caerlaverock Castle in Dumfries & Galloway is one of the most unique castles in Scotland, if not the UK.
 Its solid and distinctive triangular layout with sentinel towers at its east (now a short ruin) and west corners (still mostly complete), coupled with an impressive twin-tower gatehouse, set within a deep moat, withstood several sieges and must have seemed impregnable to would-be attackers.

 Our final stop on this virtual tour calls in at the Andrew Carnegie Birthplace Museum in Dunfermline.
 The museum celebrates the remarkable life of one of Scotland’s most successful industrialists and philanthropists, who was born in this historic town.
 Find out what it was like for Carnegie to grow up in 19th century Fife, about how he set up his first business in America’s steeltown, Pittsburgh, how he led the American steel industry, and became the richest man in the world.